ToddKingham/MinTML/README.md

 # mintml

-A tiny, HTML-first JavaScript library. **mintml** extends standard HTML instead of replacing it — routing, templating, and role-based visibility that get out of the way.
+A minimal, HTML-first JavaScript library. **mintml** extends standard HTML instead of replacing it — routing, templating, and role-based visibility that get out of the way.
 Remove `new MinTML()` from your page and everything (links, forms, layout) should still just work.

 No build step, no config, no virtual DOM.
 Just HTML with a few `data-*` attributes and a small script tag.